CERTCC/CERT-Guide-to-CVD/docs/topics/principles/wicked_problem.md

     conflicting values, and where the ramifications in the whole system are thoroughly confusing.
-The term *wicked* is used, not in the sense of evil, but rather in the sense that these problems are tricky and difficult.
-The problems are *wicked* in the sense that they are resistant to resolution, and they are not solved by a single solution, but rather by a series of solutions that are better or worse.
-The term *wicked problem* is used to describe a problem that is difficult or impossible to solve because of incomplete, contradictory, and changing requirements that are often difficult to recognize.
+The term *wicked* is used, not in the sense of evil, but rather in the sense that these problems are tricky and difficult. <!--excerpt-start-->The term *wicked problem* is used to describe a problem that is difficult or impossible to solve because of incomplete, contradictory, and changing requirements that are often difficult to recognize.<!--excerpt-end-->

     For a broader discussion of wicked problems, see the Wikipedia article on [Wicked Problems](https://en.wikipedia.org/wiki/Wicked_problem).